DusteDdk/debugRepl/README.md

 be set to indicate whether to capture additional values, and control this via the REPL.

-## addPoi( 'name', 'here, there', instrumentedImplementation)
-addPoi registers a Point of Interest" (POI) in the program.
-POIs are functions which can mark certain points in the execution by calling light-weight "marker" functions.
-When nobody is subscribed, these functions evaluate only two conditionals before exiting.
-The marker functions return a promise which can be awaited, this creates a one-shot execution stop if someone is subscribed to a marker while it is called, otherwise it continues immediately.
-Here is an example of a class which has its "addNumbers" method registered as a point of interest:,

-class SpecialClass {
-    constructor(private a: number, private b: number) {}

-    addNumbers = addPoi('addNumbers', 'before, after', ({before, after})=> async (c: number)=>{
-            await before( s=>eval(s));
-            this.a += b+c;
-            await after( s=>eval(s) );
-            return this.a;
-        });
-}

-const sc = new SpecialClass(1,2);
-const veryImportantResult = await sc.addNumbers(3);

-Note how the before and after names from the string are available as keys on the object passed as the first argument to the first callback, the value of these is a function which returns a promise (for suspending execution if needed) and takes a callback which should should take a string and evalate it, to allow execution in the local context.

-In the "before" marker, the three variables are exposed.

-The markers can then be "subscribed" to, meaning the promise will suspend execution until values have been inspected/modified and I want to continue running the rest of the code.
-In contrast to a traditional breakpoint, this does not suspend the process, the program is running WHILE this single path is suspended, meaning other clients may be served by as server while I intercept a single call.

-## delPoi( poi )
-The function takes the function returned by addPoi and unregisters it.
-Useful for instrumenting medium-lived methods without leaking memory.

 ## sPoi('name', CtxInjector)
 sPoi (smarter point of interest)  is another idea for breakpoints with less syntax.
 In contrast to addPoi, where breakpoints can be subscribed to before their code-path has been executed, sPois only become visible when their path has been